Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 Is Spa Land the same as a traditional jimjilbang?

-Are tattoos allowed at Spa Land?
+Are tattoos allowed at Spa Land Busan?

 While there is an old sign stating that tattoos are not allowed, I have tattoos and have never had an issue during my visits.
 The rule doesn’t seem to be enforced.